-Jennifer brings an analytical mind and attention to detail to broad variety of cases, including intellectual property, healthcare law, cyberlaw, general litigation and general corporate matters.
+Jennifer brings an analytical mind and attention to detail to a broad variety of cases, including intellectual property, healthcare law, cyberlaw, general litigation and general corporate matters.
+In addition to her role of counsel for KJK, Jennifer also serves as CEO for Connective Counsel, a legal technology start-up recently launched by the firm.

 Jennifer’s forte is digging deep into the details of her clients’ cases and using her analytical skills to create a strategy for successful outcomes.
 But she is also skilled at communicating the most complex elements of a case to a client in a way that’s easy to understand.
 Putting her skills with technology, including document automation and data organization, she has served as the project manager for a number of major projects, including a significant brand protection campaign for a consumer products manufacturer, Cleveland’s successful bid for the Republican National Convention, and applications for medical marijuana cultivation and dispensary licenses.
 She also created automated forms for use by a Chapter 7 Bankruptcy Trustee to reduce errors and protect the estates from unnecessary costs and expenses for legal services.